LLNL/Abmarl/docs/src/overview.rst

 External Integration
 ````````````````````

-In order to train agents in a Simulation Manager in RLlib, we must wrap the simulation
+In order to train agents in a Simulation Manager using RLlib, we must wrap the simulation
 with either a :ref:`GymWrapper <api_gym_wrapper>` for single-agent simulations
 (i.e. only a single entry in the `agents` dict) or a
-:ref`MultiAgentWrapper <api_ma_wrapper>` for multiagent simulations.
+:ref:`MultiAgentWrapper <api_ma_wrapper>` for multiagent simulations.

 Training with an Experiment Configuration
 -----------------------------------------
 In order to run experiments, we must define a configuration file that
-specifies the environment and trainer parameters.
+specifies Simulation and Trainer parameters.
 Here is the configuration file
 from the :ref:`Corridor tutorial<tutorial_multi_corridor>` that demonstrates a
 simple corridor environment with multiple agents.

 .. code-block:: python

-   # Import the AgentBasedSimulation MultiCorridor, the appropriate simulation
+   # Import the MultiCorridor ABS, a simulation manager, and the multiagent
-   # manager, and the multi-agent wrapper needed to connect to RLlib's trainers
+   # wrapper needed to connect to RLlib's trainers
    from admiral.envs.corridor import MultiCorridor
    from admiral.managers import TurnBasedManager
    from admiral.external import MultiAgentWrapper

-   # Create and wrap the environment.
+   # Create and wrap the environment
+   # NOTE: The agents in `MultiCorridor` are all homogeneous, so this simulation
+   # just creates and stores the agents itself.
    env = MultiAgentWrapper(AllStepManager(MultiCorridor()))

    # Register the environment with RLlib